ashleychontos/pySYD/docs/quickstart.rst

 During this step, it will take the star name along with the command-line arguments and created an instance of the :mod:`pysyd.target.Target` object.
 Initialization of this class will automatically search for and load in data for a given star, as shown in the output above.

-For this target, KIC 1435467, both the light curve and power spectrum were available and it automatically calculated the oversampling factor. **Note:** it will process the pipeline on oversampled spectra for single iterations but will *always* switch to critically-sampled spectra for estimating uncertainties.
+Both the light curve and power spectrum were available for KIC 143546- For this target, KIC 1435467, both the light curve and power spectrum were available and it automatically calculated the oversampling factor.
-**Calculating uncertainties with oversampled spectra can produce unreliable results and uncertainties!**

 *If there are issues during the first step,* ``pySYD`` *will flag this and immediately halt any further execution of the code.* If something seems questionable during this step but